Huy-DNA/treaflet/ssg/post-input/printf/content.md

 It's often (or sadly, used to be) my habit to guess how something works before looking them up.

+I want to iterate that: **This is wholy my speculation, to show that's there's no magic in this, not to explain how the real `printf` works**.
 ## Languages in this post
-I use C to write both a variadic and a non-variadic version.
-MIPS is also used to better illustrate the underlying working here.
+I use C++ to write both a variadic and a non-variadic version.

 ## Goals

 * Devise a way to pass and process a variable number of parameters to `printf`.
-It isn't in this post's scope to be concerned with the underlying IO operation, so I'll just be using the `write` system call API.
-I could have used `printf`, but that is hypothetical!
+It isn't in this post's scope to be concerned with the underlying IO operation.

 * The implementation must be able to accept a variable number of parameters _at runtime_.